juskek/juskek/articles/react-native-vs-flutter/2-as-a-senior-dev/react-native-vs-flutter-as-a-senior-dev.md

 ![Alt text](images/image.png)
 <!-- omit in toc -->
-# Flutter vs React Native 2023: As a senior dev
+# Flutter vs React Native Dec 2023: As a senior dev
 <!-- VARIABLE:REFER_TO_MAIN_ARTICLE_INTRO -->
-> This article is a subset of the main article, [Flutter vs React Native 2023: A guide from every experience level](), which is a high level comparison of Flutter and React Native from different experience levels and some use cases.
+> This article is a subset of the main article, [Flutter vs React Native Dec 2023: A guide from every experience level](../0-main/react-native-vs-flutter.md), which is a high level comparison of Flutter and React Native from different experience levels and some use cases.
 This article goes into detail on the differences between Flutter and React Native from a senior developer’s perspective, and is meant to support the main article.

 - [1.
 As a Senior Dev, what are the tradeoffs between Flutter and React Native?](#1-as-a-senior-dev-what-are-the-tradeoffs-between-flutter-and-react-native)